Memory zeroization

 1Provides concrete coding rules for ensuring that a value is zeroed before it is dropped; low coding overheadDoes not achieve guaranteed zeroization; allows compiler to make copies that are not explicitly zeroed

-2Prevents moves from creating copies and leaving the parent data on the stackCannot prevent downstream dereferences from creating copies on the stack; more coding overhead
+2Prevents moves from creating copies or enforces that copies are explicit in the codeCannot prevent explicit dereferences from creating copies on the stack; more coding overhead

 3No need to fight with the compiler; provides the best guarantees around data isolation; achieves a conceptually simple model of data’s lifetime and zeroizationTime-consuming to implement; resource-expensive in runtime; does not provide 100% certain memory zeroization because of possible hardware-level uncertainties